ppy/osu-wiki/wiki/Tournaments/o!mAC/2019/en.md

 - Visual mods such as HD, FL, FI are allowed.
 - After the warmups, each players will have 1 ban of any map.
 - Players will pick maps alternating with each other until one player reach the required amount of points to win the match.
-- Tie-breaker map will be played if both players are at match point.
+- Tiebreaker map will be played if both players are at match point.

 [flag_CN]: /wiki/shared/flag/CN.gif
 [flag_DE]: /wiki/shared/flag/DE.gif